veber01/LC-LateCompany/README.md

 # ExtendedLateCompany

-This is a forked version of the original LateCompany aiming at fixing bugs and adding new features to the original.
+This is a forked version of the original LateCompany aiming at fixing the bugs and adding new features to the original.

 Lets players join you after the game has started.